kadavilrahul/aider_on_linux/README.md

-# Aider Made Easy: Install and run aider with just five steps
+# Aider Made Easy: Install and run aider with just four steps

-**Simplify your coding workflow with Aider** This repository provides a quick and easy way to install and run [Aider](https://aider.chat) on any system.
+**Simplify your coding workflow with Aider**
+This repository provides a quick and easy way to install and run [Aider](https://aider.chat) on any system.
 Get started in minutes and experience the power of AI-assisted coding directly in your familiar terminal environment.

 ## 🚀 Quick Start Guide

-Here's how to get Aider up and running in 5 simple steps:
+Here's how to get Aider up and running in 4 simple steps:

 1.  **Prerequisites:** Ensure you have Python 3.7+ and an LLM API key.
-2.  **Create Virtual Environment (Recommended):** Isolate Aider's dependencies.
-3.  **Install Aider:** Use `pip` to install Aider within your virtual environment.
+2.  **Install Aider:** Use `pip` to install Aider within your virtual environment.
-4.  **Configure .env File:**  Easily set up your API keys and model preferences.
+3.  **Configure .env File:**  Easily set up your API keys and model preferences.
-5.  **Run Aider:** Launch Aider in your project directory and start coding with AI!
+4.  **Run Aider:** Launch Aider in your project directory and start coding with AI!

 ## 📖 Table of Contents